HTM-Elves/Getting-Started/docs/md/10-A-Demo-Tutorial.md

 * A menu on the left which collapses to a hamburger if the viewport is not wide enough to show both the menu and the content.
 * A toggle button at the top of the menu that allows you to choose between showing the tutorial as a single page, or split into sections.
-* Two links at the foot of the menu (which don't work yet, because you haven't created the associated GitHub repository)
+* Two links at the foot of the menu which connect to the associated GitHub repository.
-* A footer at the end of each section which allows you to navigate to the next section
+* A footer at the end of each section which allows you to navigate to the next section.
 * Coloured collapsible blocks with information that you can skip over if you are in a hurry.
 * The month in which the tutorial was created in the top right corner.
 * Numbered and bullet lists, headers and other formatting.